Chapter 15 : Win, Win, Win

 “Ugh, don’t remind me,” Dom said, clearly still annoyed about Scorpius’ jab at her during breakfast.

 I nodded my head and began to follow Dom and Gryffin towards the rest of the team.
 However, just as I began to follow them, out of the corner of my eye I spotted James.

 He was standing alone on the outskirts of the Quidditch arena, leaning against the wall with his hands in his pockets, and wearing his ever-present unreadable expression.
 Once I caught sight of him, he seemed to turn his head and lock eyes with mine.
-As soon as we locked eyes, I walked over to him.
+I found myself slowing down at this, and instead of following Dom and Gryffin, I walked over to him.

 “Hey,” I said.

 It was quiet.
 I kicked my foot at the ground a couple of times and we both watched.
 Then James cleared his throat, causing me to look back up at him.

 I bit my lip, feeling the bottom of my stomach begin to twist in anticipation of the game.
 “I think so…”